eslint/rfcs/designs/2018-processors-improvements/README.md

 };
 ```

-Making this extra `overrides` entry internally would eliminate a special case when determining which processors to use for which files.
+Making this extra `overrides` entry internally would eliminate a special case when determining which processor to use for which files.

 At a future point in time, we can determine whether or not continue with this backwards-compatible behavior.